-Cleans up the resource items in the databases
+Updates the data in the databases

 As the Sitecore platform evolves, some items in databases are changed or deleted, and some new items are added.
-In Sitecore XP 10.1.0, we have changed to an Items as resources strategy and the resource items have been deleted from the Sitecore.
-Master and Sitecore.
-Core databases.
-This enable us to keep the data in the databases consistent with the Sitecore XP version that you are upgrading to.
+To keep the data in the upgraded databases consistent with the Sitecore XP version you are upgrading to, the items are updated according to the instructions in the corresponding update package.